HITRUST Certification Cost Guide 2025–2026: e1, i1, and r2 Full Breakdown

 r2 MyCSF report credits are approximately $9,000 per certification cycle (2-year validity).
 The fee reflects the full five-level PRISMA scoring methodology and expanded Quality Review process for the 200+ control r2 assessment.

-r2 consulting reflects the depth of the full PRISMA maturity scoring requirements.
-Unlike e1 and i1, which evaluate only "implemented" maturity, r2 requires demonstrating that controls are also measured and managed as ongoing operational processes.
-This means policy documentation is insufficient — organizations must demonstrate operational metrics, management reporting, and continuous improvement processes for each applicable control domain.
+IHS consulting fees for r2 are scoped to each client's specific situation. r2 consulting reflects the depth of the full PRISMA maturity scoring requirements — organizations must demonstrate that controls are measured and managed as ongoing operational processes, not just implemented.
 IHS r2 engagements typically include a 12–15 month program covering all phases from scoping through certification award, with ongoing CAP monitoring support if corrective actions are required post-assessment.
+Fees are customized based on your organization's size, complexity, and infrastructure scope.
+Contact us for a tailored proposal.

 Internal FTE Hours: 300–600+ hours

 Per Sprinto's 2026 cost guide, r2 requires 300–600+ total internal hours: primary project manager (PM) 300–400 hours; 4–5 subject matter experts from IT, DevOps, HR, and Legal at 150–200 hours each.
 The PM role is critical — someone must own control evidence across all 14 categories and manage the external assessor relationship throughout the 12–15 month timeline.
 Organizations without a dedicated PM typically experience the highest rates of timeline overruns and CAR findings.
-GRC automation platforms reduce evidence gathering labor by up to 60% — for r2, this translates to $45,000–$90,000 in avoided internal labor cost at a $75/hour blended rate.
+GRC automation platforms reduce evidence gathering labor by up to 60% — for r2, the avoided internal labor cost is substantial at typical blended internal rates.

 Cost Reduction Strategies